-In its modern senses, the adjective fraught has negative connotations.
+In its modern senses, the adjective fraught usually has negative connotations.
 The phrase fraught with means full of, and it’s usually followed by a negative noun like danger, anxiety, or uncertainty.
 Without with, fraught means (1) distressed or (2) producing anxiety.

 Examples